nolltre/pwgen_freeradius/README.md

 So, I wrote a small utility to generate encrypted hashes for use in the `authorize` configuration file.

-I am happy with the SHA hashes, but feel free to implement more and send me a merge request if you feel so inclined.

 ```
 usage: pwgen_rad.py [-h] [--hash HASH] password salt